jacksonrayhamilton/context-coloring/README.md

   scope is a different color, and code within such functions is another color, and so on.
 - Identifiers retain the color of the scope in which they were declared.
-- Comments are gray.
+- Comments are a neutral color.

 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
 It can also help curb nasty bugs like name shadowing or unexpected assignment.
 A rainbow can indicate excessive complexity.
-A spot of contrast followed by an assignment expression could be a side-effect... or, the state of a closure could be undergoing change.
+A spot of contrast followed by an assignment expression could be a side-effect.
+The state of a closure could be undergoing change.

 This coloring strategy is probably more useful than conventional *syntax* highlighting.
 Highlighting keywords can help one to detect spelling errors, and